I'm Amy Birchall. Your friendly neighbourhood word nerd.

 I'm a journalist by training, and content writer by profession.
 I've written for businesses including Google, FedEx, HP, Singtel, Canon, The Australian Institute of Management, f5 Networks, ABC Online and The Northern Territory Government.

 Many moons ago, I studied journalism and creative writing at university.
 I was convinced that print journalism was the only way to make a semi-decent living from writing.
 I changed my mind in my third year when Fairfax and News Limited started laying off journos en masse.
 I worked in business magazines, software marketing, online news and not-for-profit comms before deciding that the freelance life was the best of the lot.

-What I like to do when not staring at a screen
+What I like to do when not getting square eyes from staring at a screen

 I'm the co-organiser of Canberra Business Writers.
 We meet once every two months to talk about the business side of writing.
 I also like hiking, being outside, eating street food and pretending to be upset when locals fail to understand my terrible Thai.